Suits Me® Simplified: Banking 101

 Can I have a chequebook with my Checking or Current Account?

-With more people relying on internet banking and using their debit cards for shopping, chequebooks are being phased out.
+As more people depend on internet banking and use their debit cards for shopping, banks are phasing out chequebooks.

-Thanks to the internet, and the fact that we are constantly connected with our digital devices, we can conduct all of our banking business via a computer or smartphone.
+Because of the internet and our constant connection to digital devices, we can manage all banking tasks through computers or smartphones.
 As a result, many banks have already stopped issuing chequebooks, and it seems that it won’t be long before chequebooks are a thing of the past.

 What type of account should you open?